 Flying into Hilo, my hometown, two weeks ago, I gazed out the airplane window.
 An endless, supersaturated palette of green, along the Hamakua Coast.
 While much of the world, including California (my subsequent stomping ground) is suffering from drought, Hilo has had over 12 inches of rain in the month of April alone.
 The aerial view was striking.
 What a vast bountiful island.
 So much undeveloped land.
 Still a chance not to ruin it.
 I thought to myself: I’m lucky to have grown up here.
 I didn’t always appreciate Hawai‘i, not enough anyway.
 One of my worst habits is not appreciating what I have–in the moment.
 Only afterward does it hit me.
 Maybe I … Continue reading Home practice in my hometown

 Ever been injured in a yoga class?
 Chances are, we’ve all felt a twinge in one class or another.
 So, who’s at fault?
 The teacher?
 The student?
 Or are occasional tweaks simply part of being active and exploring our limits?
-Since William Broad began writing about yoga injuries in the New York Times, most fingers have been pointed at unqualified yoga teachers.
+Since William Broad began writing about yoga injuries in the New York Times and on Facebook, most fingers have been pointed at unqualified yoga teachers.
 Michaelle Edwards, founder of YogAlign, goes further, claiming that yoga injuries are prevalent because many poses are anatomically incompatible with the human body.
 This is a complex issue, too long for a blog post.
-A few thoughts for starters: Pain versus strong sensation In February, a few weeks … Continue reading Yoga injuries: who’s at fault?
+A few thoughts for starters: Pain versus strong sensation In … Continue reading Yoga injuries: who’s at fault?

 Last summer, I resumed freestyle lap swimming after a hiatus.
 I’m purely a rec swimmer and will never be super fast, but I still want to cut my 1000-meter time, 25 minutes.
 “What’s a ‘decent’ 1000-meter swim time?”
 I asked my yoga student who does triathlons.
 Here’s her paraphrased answer: It depends.
 A fast swimmer will take 15 minutes or less.
 A slow swimmer will take 30 minutes or more.
 Most of us have a comfortable speed.
 Swimming is not like running (at least to me).
 The time difference between my fastest and slowest swims is about two minutes, but I … Continue reading Take it to the next level